dan-bolger/lab-week/README.md

 Fiona/  Dan Bolger / Joanne / Stefan                          :: Core Ruby / Domain modelling

-Intentions (To be formulated into firm plan MOnday am):
+Intentions (To be formulated into firm plan Monday am):

 Ruby basics
-  [ ] More basics, maybe even CW stuff in pairs
-  [ ] Re-explore Sinatra and the rest
+  [ ] Pairing with Stefan on Boris Bikes then Airport [ ] Re-explore Sinatra and the rest
   [ ] Redo a project/challenge/short kata style thing put it on the web as far as possible